pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/groups/cud.rst

 | :response_list:`_`

 * :response_code:`200,if the update executed immediately and was successful`
-* :response_code:`202,if the update was postponed until the group is available to be updated`
 * :response_code:`400,if one of the parameters is invalid`
 * :response_code:`404,if the group does not exist`